Pierlam/Lexerow/README.md

 ## Problem: empty cells

 You have an Excel file containing a datatable: the first line is the header, and others are datarows of the table.
-In column B, some cells are empty, and it's a problem to do calculation.
+In column B, some cells are empty, and it's a problem.
 It would better to have a value in each cell.

 <p align="center">